Horwich: Horwich Forest

-Horwich grew from its original 'bridge point settlement' on the River Douglas at what is now Scholes Bank.
+Ancient records are of Horwich Forest being overrun with wolves in the time of Ecgfrid, ruler of Northumbria until 685, 'Smithills walled round to keep them at bay'.
+Around this time early Saxon Kings used the forest for the chase, while staying at the ancient Smithells Hall, records exist of Ælla of Northumbria making use of the forests for hunting.
+Ecgberht (Egbert) is a notably visitor associated with the area in this early period.
+Horwich developed from a 'bridge point settlement' on the River Douglas at what is now Scholes Bank.
 By the Middle Ages Horwich was a hunting chase, after the Norman Conquest held by Albert de Gresle between 1086 and 1100.
 In 1277 Robert Gresle, Baron of Manchester prosecuted Martin de Rumworth for carrying off deer in Horwich Chase which was described in 1322 as being within "a circuit of sixteen leagues with a yearly value in pannage, aeries of eagles, herons and goshawks, in honey, millstones, and iron mines, in charcoal-burning, and the like issues, 60 shillings; of which the vesture in oaks, elms and wholly covered with such, 160 marks."
 In 1294 Thomas Gresle, sixth Baron of Manchester obtained free warren over "Horewich".
 The local enforcement of Forest Law was through a Bailiff who served the Lord of the Manor and it was he who decided punishments.
 Trespassers in the forest were brought before the Manorial Court Leet.
+The decline of Horwich forest is connected to the dissolution when Henry VIII seized all the church lands and then sold them.